ansarkhan/sql-app/README.md

 Based on the role you want to play, run the appropriate file in your command line using node.

+Demo video in root folder, file is called 'demo.mov'.

 Ex. node manager.js

 ## Built With